ghoomfrog/silili/README.md

 	<dd>many days
 </dl>

-And, of course, reduplication might have different purposes in some contexts like emphasis.
+And, of course, reduplication might have other purposes in some contexts, like emphasis.

 ## Describing States and Actions